josswinn/hacktheuni/contribute.md

 Hacking the University is a website of short interviews asking coders who work in universities about their craft.

-### What is a Hacker?

-I use the word fairly loosely.
-You might use the words 'coder', 'programmer', or 'developer'.
-If you can relate to this description, then I'd say you are a Hacker.
-Sit proud!

-### What's the background to all of this?

-It relates to the work I do.
-I'm interested in how Hackers learn and their choice of tooling.
-Universities have been sites for hacking since the 1950s.
-I'd like to understand that relationship better.
-Read more [over here](http://joss.blogs.lincoln.ac.uk/2012/02/25/hacking-the-university/).

-### Are you only interested in Hackers working in UK universities?

-If you get paid to write code in a university, that's all that matters.
-It doesn't matter where you live.

 ### How can I contribute my profile?

 The website is a git repository, [hosted on Github](https://github.com/josswinn/hacktheuni).
 Treat it like code.
 Fork it, add your contribution and then make a pull request to josswinn.